ROBOTIS-GIT/emanual/docs/en/platform/op2/getting_started.md

 ## [Safety Information](#safety-information)

-`Caution` ROBOTIS will not be responsible for any loss or damage whatsoever caused resulting from user’s negligence or misuse of the product.
+**CAUTION** : ROBOTIS will not be responsible for any loss or damage whatsoever caused resulting from user’s negligence or misuse of the product.
 {: .notice--warning}